SovnSkyrim/Aldrnari/README.md

 Full PC Part Picker setup is [here](https://fr.pcpartpicker.com/list/ZHQQgt).
 I would recommend atleast 8GB+ of VRAM for 1080p, and for 1440p you will need a minimum of 10GB of VRAM, although more is highly recommended.
 There are tweaks at the bottom of this readme for 6GB of VRAM users, but they void support.
 I do not have stable 60FPS on 1440p everywhere with my setup because, frankly, I do not care about framerate if combat is fluid and I can take sexy screenshots.
 The average is 60FPS with dips in 50FPS in very few areas at 1080p because my screen is a 3840x1080p (no I don't play in ultrawide, that's pointless and no support will be offered for that either).

 TitansBane, author of [Elysium](https://github.com/TitansBane/Elysium) has stated this: "When using Zangdar's ENB, the one within Elysium that **doesn't fit the weather mod** used in this list, I had more FPS than with Elysium, reaching a steady 60 FPS with a 3080, unlike Elysium which would dip to 50FPS.
-The key here is that the **recommended ENBs**, suited for NLA, are even **heavier** resulting in dips at 45FPS at times, all of this at 1440p."
+The key here is that the **recommended ENBs**, suited for NAT III, are even **heavier** resulting in dips at 45FPS at times, all of this at 1440p."

 If you want to join the community discord; click [here](https://discord.gg/Hg7HgzuZ)!